Steam, scrub, soap suds and a silky massage. Ahhhh…

 Historically, traditional Turkish hammams were a place to cleanse both body and soul.

-They were often found near mosques so the Muslim believer could cleanse the body before praying – not only did you sweat out toxins, you achieved spiritual purification too.
+They were often found near mosques so the Muslim believer could cleanse the body before praying.
+Not only did you sweat out toxins, you achieved spiritual purification too.

-A carry-over from the Roman social bathhouse, when Istanbul (then Byzantium and Constantinople) was under Roman control, public hammams also played an important role in the social fabric of everyday life as gathering places to gossip and discuss events.
+They played an important role in the social fabric of everyday life as gathering places to gossip and discuss events.

 Women could escape the confines of their home to mingle with other women – and even look for suitable brides for their sons.